abcsFrederick/scRNA_pipeline/README.md

 ## Software Installation

    Please download and install all software tool acoording to the specific tool installation instruction.
    Please download and install the snakemake file from this software package.

    cellranger = "path_to_cell_ranger_download/cellranger-2.2.0/cellranger-cs/2.2.0/bin/cellranger"

    velocyto = "path_to_velocyto_tools/velocyto/bin/velocyto"

-## Running the NGS SV Pipelines

-Copy or generate a config.py file in the folder that snakemake will be run in.
-The config.py file is composed of the following lines:

-unaligned="demultiplex_path"
-analysis="analysis_folder"
-ref="reference_genome"
-numcells="3000,3000"

-Unaligned - the direct path to the folder containing the fastq files for each sample Analysis - the location that the analysis will take place in Reference genome - the reference genome (mm10 or hg38) NumCells - the estimated number of cells for each sample, with the default as 3000

 Once the config file is filled in, then submit submit.sh as a job to run snakemake.